 Holding a bandsaw while cutting logs

 Hold stock firmly and flat on the table.
 That prevents the wood stock from turning and drawing your fingers against the blade.
 The injury comes when you fail to hold the saw tool.
-Use a push stick when removing cut pieces from between the fence and saw blade.
-Do not use your hands even when they are close to the saw blade.
+Use a push stick when removing cut pieces between the fence and the saw blade.
+Do not use your hands even close to the saw blade.

 - Wear safety glasses or goggles.

 - Wear hearing protection that matches the level and frequency of the noise in the woodworking area.